 |Affinity Bloc:||Southeast Asian Peoples|

+They are well-educated.
 Many of the young Khmer in France have chosen to study either computer programming or accounting.
-They are often hired by the French government as bookkeepers and auditors for the monasteries.
+The French government often hires them as bookkeepers and auditors for the monasteries.
 Whereas the young Khmer men in Cambodia often aspire to join the monastery, the Khmer of France show little interest in becoming monks.

 Though they are officially Buddhist, most Khmer are not interested in religion.
 It has come to a point where women often lead temple activities while the men spend their time elsewhere.
 However, almost all would consider themselves Buddhist.
 After all, that is the religion of their ancestors.

 In some temples, the monks are involved with horoscopes and healing rituals.
 The Khmer do not have sufficient space for large gatherings during their annual festivals so they must hire community halls.
 In Paris, such festivals take place at the International Buddhist Temple in the Bois de Vincennes.
 In Cambodia, most people support the monastery nearest to their homes.
 In France, they chose their monastery based on ethnicity, class, political persuasion, and attitude towards folk religions.

 There was a lot of opportunity to reach the Khmer in France before they settled into their new culture and environment.
 Today it will be very difficult for them to have the spiritual hunger it takes to surrender to Christ.
 But God is a God of miracles, and he can change hearts even in difficult spiritual circumstances.

 Pray for spiritual openness to Jesus Christ that will not be hindered by the belief in religious institutions rather than the person, Jesus Christ.